-The Societe Generale The Future is You Foundation also maintains its historic role as a key player in the dissemination and promotion of music in France by supporting young musicians as they pursue their career paths through scholarships and lending musical instruments.
+The Societe Generale The Future is You Foundation is a key player in the dissemination and promotion of music in France by supporting young musicians as they pursue their career paths through scholarships and lending musical instruments.
 It also supports a number of orchestras and ensembles with its willingness to open up musical heritage to new audiences in every region.
 The Societe Generale The Future is You Foundation continues to provide support dedicated to the diversity of those involved in classical music.